singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 **Solution #1: Sort the strings.**

 If two strings are permutations, then we know they have the same characters, but in different orders.
-There­ fore, sorting the strings will put the characters from two permutations in the same order.
+Therefore, sorting the strings will put the characters from two permutations in the same order.
 We just need to compare the sorted versions of the strings.

 ```java
 1 	String sort(String  s) {